The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-We shall close this section with three important results for the equivalence of types on domains of class $C_M (U)$ that follow from Corollaries~\ref{topnoetherianity} and ~\ref{lojasiewicz} as well as the proof of Theorem~\ref{radaccprop}.
+By Remark 5.15 in \cite{bm}, Theorem~\ref{uniformization} holds with $\dim N= \dim Y.$ We shall employ this conclusion for germs of varieties of class $C_M$ shortly, but before we can do so, we must discuss some important results that follow from Corollaries~\ref{topnoetherianity} and ~\ref{lojasiewicz}.
 I am indebted to \cite{pieroni} for the observation contained in the first of these: